 We all face pressures while on the job.
-Managers and team leaders are constantly trying to get the most out of workers to increase productivity.
-It can be difficult to hit numbers and meet quotas timeframes that might be expected.
-It can be tempting to try and find ways to take shortcuts in the workplace to help make a certain task easier.
-Below are some common missteps that workers commonly do in the workplace.
-If you have done or have fellow coworkers that do things like these actions, remind everyone that they are not safe.
+Managers and team leaders are always trying to get the most out of workers to increase productivity.
+It can be challenging to hit numbers and meet quotas timeframes that might be expected.
+It can be tempting to try and find ways to take shortcuts in the workplace to help make a specific task more manageable.
+Below are some common missteps that workers commonly make in the workplace.
+If you have done or have coworkers that do things like these actions, remind everyone that they are not safe.

 Climbing or using items to reach higher areas

-It is important to follow all safety standards while on the job.
-These requirements may sound unnecessary, but they have all been established for a reason and have the best interests of employees in mind.
-One of the most common injuries that happen on the job is climbing on items that are not meant to support the weight of a person.
-For example, standing on a chair or bucket to reach a high up area.
+It is essential to follow all safety standards while on the job.
+These requirements may sound unnecessary, but they have all been established for a reason and have employees’ best interests in mind.
+One of the most common injuries that happen on the job is climbing on items that are not meant to support a person’s weight—for example, standing on a chair or bucket to reach a high up area.
 Remember that only ladders or step stools should be used while painting or reaching an item stored up high.

 Ignoring cleaning or maintenance tasks

 Cleaning up after a job has been completed is one of the most skipped tasks.
-Although this final step may seem unnecessary it is important for the safety of fellow coworkers and customers alike.
-Failure to clean up and maintain a work area can lead to slips, falls, or tripping in areas that are cluttered.
-These accidents can happen from spilled liquids that were not cleaned up, or items blocking a hallway or stairway.
+Although this final step may seem unnecessary, it is essential for coworkers and customers’ safety.
+Failure to clean up and maintain a work area can lead to slips, falls, or tripping in cluttered areas.
+These accidents can happen from spilled liquids that were not cleaned up or items blocking a hallway or stairway.
 It is not worth the safety risks of skipping a cleaning or maintaining an area.